Battleford Family Health Centre

 in a collaborative care model.
 The clinical team consists of three family physicians, a nurse practitioner,

 an RN, a mental health counselor, and visiting diabetes nurses, dietician, pharmacist, and infectious

 Phone: (306) 937-6840

-- testing and treatment of sexually transmitted diseases
+- Testing and treatment of sexuall transmitted diseases

-- Harm Reduction: includes the distribution of clean needles and other harm reduction supplies and education on their safe disposal.
+- Harm Reduction: includes the distribution of safer injection and inhalation equipment, education on safe disposal and use of supplies.

 - Sexual health counselling

 - Preventative Education and supports